ouster-lidar/ouster-sdk/docs/cpp/building.rst

 .. code:: powershell

-   PS > .\vcpkg.exe install --triplet x64-windows jsoncpp eigen3 curl libtins glfw3 glew spdlog
+   PS > .\vcpkg.exe install --triplet x64-windows jsoncpp eigen3 curl libtins glfw3 glew spdlog libpng flatbuffers

 After these steps are complete, you should be able to open, build and run the ``ouster_example`` project using Visual Studio: